Ryan Russell (American football): Buffalo Bills

 On July 29, 2018, Russell signed as a free agent with the Buffalo Bills.
-On September 1, he was released by the Bills to reach the league’s 53-man roster limit.
+On September 1, he was released by the Bills to reach the league's 53-man roster limit.
 It was later reported in the media that he had a shoulder injury, which prevented him from playing again that season.

 Personal life

 Following the death of close friend and former teammate Joseph Gilliam in 2018, Russell suffered from a severe bout of depression.
 He moved to Los Angeles and began writing.

 In August 2019, he came out publicly as bisexual in an essay for ESPN.
 He did so to live honestly and without fear of being outed; he also cited the fear of not being able to support his mother and grandfather if he lost his career.
 At the same time he introduced his boyfriend Corey O'Brien, a dancer; they opened Corey & Russ, a YouTube channel; as of June 2020, they have over 15,600 followers.

-A former NFL offensive tackle Ryan O'Callaghan, who came out as gay after he left the league, said that as of August 2019 every NFL team had at least one closeted gay or bisexual player.
+Former NFL offensive tackle Ryan O'Callaghan, who came out as gay after he left the league, said that as of August 2019 every NFL team had at least one closeted gay or bisexual player.
 Sarah McBride, national Press Secretary for Human Rights Campaign, praised Russell for "creating more space and opportunity for young LGBTQ people to dream big and to pursue their goals".
-In April 2021, he penned an article in The Guardian against the anti-trans laws being proposed in multiple American states, stating that "sport is one of the strongest conduits to help show society what it is capable of when we come together, but it has to be used for the better of all of us."
+In April 2021, he penned an article in The Guardian against the anti-trans laws being proposed in multiple American states, stating that "sport is one of the strongest conduits to help show society what it is capable of when we come together, but it has to be used for the better of all of us".
 He penned another The Guardian article in July 2022 stating how NFL players that come out typically find themselves unemployed not long after.
+In 2023, Russell, under the name R.K.
+Russell, published a memoir, The Yards Between Us: A Memoir of Life, Love and Football.
+The book has been optioned for a television series by Sony Pictures TV.